 You’ll need enough storage space for all of your bags and equipment.
 At the same time, kids will need some room to play, run around, trip, fall, get up, jump and be silly.
 Yes, they can do all of that outside the tent, but what if it rains.
 You cannot control the weather which means you’ll have to think at least one step ahead.

 Before you head out to the woods, or wherever you plan to go, buy a spacious, high-quality cabin tent and learn how to put it up and tear it down.
 You may even want to consider buying more than one tent.
 If you have older and younger kids, you can put the adults in one tent and the kids in another.
 This way, the younger kids still have supervision with their older siblings and you won’t have to worry about having enough space in just one tent!
 This will give you enough room for fun activities, plenty storage space, and even more comfort.

 2. Don’t forget a portable potty

 Whether you’ve decided to go camping or booked a room in a fancy hotel, unfamiliar bathrooms can still seem intimidating to your child.
 This may seem like an odd vacation tip, but toddlers who are in the middle of their potty training can dislike such change in their routine.
 So, if you can, pack a portable potty seat and don’t stress too much about potential setbacks.
 Portable potties can come in handy during your ride or flight, too.
 To make sure you’re kids are comfortable with the portable seat, have them use it a few times at home first before taking it on the road!

 On the other hand, if your children are old enough to use the toilet on their own, you should still take their needs into account.
 Always pack extra toilet paper or soft tissues, wet wipes and extra pants or undergarments’ in case of an accident or emergency.
 Pay extra attention to hygiene and make frequent stops, so they use the restroom whenever nature calls.

 3. Pick toys wisely

 Whenever I traveled with my nieces, they wanted to bring their favorite toys.
 Usually, some Barbie dolls with their clothes, bags, makeup tools and so on.
-After one or two camping trips and hours of crying over lost Barbie’s purse, this is what I learned – leave toys with little pieces at home.
+After one or two camping trips and hours of crying over lost Barbie’s purses, this is what I learned – leave toys with little pieces at home!

-Bring toys that are practical in the woods or on the beach.
+Additionally, you can bring toys that are practical in the woods or on the beach.
 Any toy that is big enough, so it doesn’t get lost in the backseat of your car will be good enough.
 However, toys that will motivate your children to play in nature, like the tools for making a sand castle, for example, are perfect.
 We recommend this easy to clean Children’s Storage Bag that’s perfect for all trips.